-Description In-network coverage Out-of-network coverage Well newborn nursery care in a hospital or birthing center 75% (of the negotiated charge) 75% (of the recognized charge) nospital of birthing center No policy year deductible applies No policy year deductible applies
+Description In-network coverage Out-of-network coverage Well newborn nursery care in a 75% (of the negotiated charge) 75% (of the recognized charge) hospital or birthing center No policy year deductible No policy year deductible applies applies

 If applicable, the per admission copayment and/or policy year deductible amounts for newborns will be waived for nursery charges for the duration of the newborn's initial routine facility stay.
 The nursery charges waiver will not apply for non-routine facility stays.